quachpas/cap_flashcards/README.md

 * The LaTeX folder is a playground for templating flashcards using the script.
 It contains basic examples and the models used for creating flashcards.
 * The Python folder contains the script, two headers for two distinct ouput format and one footer.
 It also has some basic icons.
 * The Example files folder contains `themeLicence.xml`, `9047.quiz`, and `8983.quiz` and folders leading to the image resource used by `9047.quiz`.
+* The Web folder contains all elements necessary to deploy a front to this script.

 ### Prerequisites
 The script has only been tested on a linux system so far (Ubuntu 18.04.4 LTS).
 If all dependencies are installed, it should probably work seamlessly.
 You might need to tweak a few settings for `inkscape` to work properly.